-MIRANDA GUZMAN, individually and on behalf of her minor child A.G., Plaintiff, Civil Action No.: v.
-VERIFIED COMPLAINT FOR OF WEST VIRGINIA BOARD EDUCATION; NANCY J. WHITE, in her DECLARATORY AND INJUNCTIVE official capacity as President of the Board of RELIEF Education; VICTOR GABRIEL, F. SCOTT PAUL ROTRUCK, L. HARDESTY, ROBERT W. DUNLEVEY, CHRISTOPHER STANSBURY, DEBORAH SULLIVAN, GREGORY WOOTEN, AND CATHY JUSTICE, all in their official capacities as members of the West Virginia Board of Education; MICHELE BLATT, in her official capacity as State Superintendent of Schools; RALEIGH COUNTY BOARD OF EDUCATION; LARRY FORD, RICHARD SNUFFER, CHARLOTTE HUTCHENS, MARIE HAMRICK, and MARSHA SMITH, all in their official capacities as members of the Raleigh County Board of Education; and SERENA L. STARCHER, in her official capacity as Superintendent, Raleigh County Board of Education, Defendants.
+WEST BOARD OF VIRGINIA EDUCATION; NANCY J. WHITE, in her official capacity as President of the Board of Education; VICTOR GABRIEL, F. SCOTT ROTRUCK, L. PAUL HARDESTY, ROBERT W. DUNLEVEY, CHRISTOPHER STANSBURY, DEBORAH SULLIVAN, GREGORY WOOTEN, SARAH ARMSTRONG TUCKER, and CATHY JUSTICE, all in their official capacities as members of the West Virginia Board of Education; MICHELE BLATT, in her official capacity as State Superintendent of Schools; COUNTY BOARD RALEIGH EDUCATION; LARRY FORD, RICHARD SNUFFER, CHARLOTTE HUTCHENS, MARIE HAMRICK, and MARSHA SMITH, all in their official capacities as members of the Raleigh County Board of Education; and SERENA L. STARCHER, in her official capacity as Superintendent, Raleigh County Board of Education,

+Defendants.